browserengineering/book/book/invalidation.md

             # ...
 ```

-By creating a new `DocumentLayout`, we ignore all of the old layout
+By starting over with a new `DocumentLayout`, we ignore all of the old layout
 information and start from scratch; we are essentially *invalidating*
 the whole tree.
 So our first optimization has to be avoiding that,
 reusing as many layout objects as possible.
 That both saves time